KLH Vajgar Jindřichův Hradec

 KLH Vajgar Jindřichův Hradec is an ice hockey team in Jindřichův Hradec, Czech Republic.
-They play in the Czech 2.liga, the third level of ice hockey in the Czech Republic.
+They play in the South bohenian regionalchampionship, the fourth level of ice hockey in the Czech Republic.

 History

 The club was founded as SRC Vajgar Jindřichův Hradec in 1929.
 They were known as TJ Slovan Jindřichův Hradec from 1950 to 2006.
+In 1993/1994, they played in the Czech Extraliga, but finished last and were relegated.
 In 2006, they changed their name to KLH Vajgar Jindřichův Hradec.